 In Singapore, it’s relatively simple.
-Condo is superior to HDB.
-Landed property is superior to condo.
-Freehold title is more superior to 99-year leasehold.
+Having a condominium apartment is superior to a HDB flat.
+Having a landed property is a dream few can afford.
+A freehold title is better than a 99-year leasehold title.
 Then there’s proximity to MRT stations as a consideration.
-Finally, homes located close to the city centre and in districts 9, 10 and 11 are guaranteed to be blue chip properties.
+Finally, homes located close to the city centre and in districts 9, 10 and 11 are (almost) guaranteed to be blue chip properties.

 In Australia, it’s more complex than that.
 Generally, apartments in the city do not appreciate much in value compared to houses in the suburbs.
 The reason is not so much location but the following reasons in brief: